eclipse-edc/Connector/extensions/sql/transfer-process-store/sql_tps_proposal.md

 #### `delete`

-removes a TP from the database by first deleting the TP, then the DR:
+removes a TP from the database by deleting the TP cascading to the DR:

 ```sql
 -- fk delete cascade will remove the data_request row